tuva-health/tuva/README.md

 ## Configuration
 Execute the following steps to load all seed files, build all data marts, and run all data quality tests in your data warehouse:

-1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repo to your local machine
+1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repo to your local machine or environment
 2. Create a database called 'tuva' in your data warehouse
     - note: this is where data from the project will be generated
 3. Create source data tables in your data warehouse